audn/react-boilerplate/README.md

 ### (after reading) Would you be interested in using this?
-Please vote https://www.strawpoll.me/21123405
+Edit: I've found 2-3 sites doing, but they havent been updated in 2 years.
+A lot of new emojis rolled out in the meantime :P Please vote https://www.strawpoll.me/21123405

 ### :memo: Complete list of Twemoji Emojis